Walt Disney World Monorail System: State oversight

 As part of legislation passed in 2023, the Florida Department of Transportation (FDOT) is tasked with certain oversight and regulatory tasks.
 The department works with Disney staff to ensure proper maintenance and safety of the monorail system through routine inspections as dictated by state law.

 Incidents

-There has only been one fatal incident in the history of the Walt Disney World Monorail System.
-On July 5, 2009, an operator was killed after Monorail Pink and Monorail Purple collided on the Epcot line near the Transportation and Ticket Center.
-Before the collision, up to four guests could sit in the front cabin with the operator.
-After the incident, no passengers are allowed in the operator's cabin.
+There has been one fatal incident in the history of the Walt Disney World Monorail System.
+On July 5, 2009, an operator was killed when Monorail Pink and Monorail Purple collided on the Epcot line near the Transportation and Ticket Center.
+The National Transportation Safety Board (NTSB) found that the collision was caused by an employee's failure to properly position a switch-beam and the monorail manager's failure to verify the switch before authorizing Monorail Pink's reverse movement.
+Contributing factors included the resort’s lack of standard operating procedures for reversing trains.
+Before the incident, up to four guests could ride in the operator’s cabin; following the accident, passengers are no longer permitted.